bjoluc/wordcrumbs/README.md

 ### Locales

 Locales are stored as yaml files in the [locales](locales) directory.
 The preferred locale can be passed as a string to the WordCrumbs constructor (e.g. `new WordCrumbs('de_DE')`).
 Otherwise, the WordPress function `get_locale()` is used to set the locale.
 If the respective locale file does not exist en_US is used as a fallback.
 Adding locales is as easy as copying [en_US.yaml](locales/en_US.yaml) and modifying the strings accordingly.
-If you add a locale please feel free to create a merge request or open an issue providing the yaml file contents.
-I will be glad to accept your request or add the file for you!
+If you add a locale, feel free to create a PR or open an issue providing the yaml file contents.
+I am happy to accept your request or add the file for you!

 ### In-depth modifications